 Breastfeeding Until Those Baby Teeth Are Gone

 That mom who still nurses her kid that can write their name?
 She would have made a great cavewoman.
-Anthropologists say that back in the day, nursing kids past their first birthday (and up to 2-4 years) was de rigour.
+Anthropologists say that back in the day, nursing kids past their first birthday (and up to 2-4 years old) was de rigour.

 It’s hard to nail down the exact age purely from fossil records, but based on variations found in hunter-gatherer societies (and looking at how our ape relatives do it) they have a pretty good idea.
 Prehistoric humans also didn’t have the luxury of equally shared parenting roles and organic food pouches to start weaning their kids earlier.